vankur017/Flix-Gpt/README.md

 -Create Redux Store for userSlice
 -Implemented Signout using Firebase API
--Dispatch a new action while SignUp to fetch the updated values from auth
+-Dispatch a new action while SignUp to fetch the updated values from auth -Bug Fix of SignUp User, display name
+-Bug Fix if the user is not logged in redirect "/browse" to "/" or vice versa

 # Features